 Dietary Selenium, From Nature’s Soil to Its Usage In Our Bodies

-Selenium comes from the soil which grows our food, as well as water.
+Selenium comes from the soil, which grows our food, as well as water.
 The mineral is then taken up by plants and converted to a new, organic form called L-selenomethionine, an amino acid that can be ingested and utilized by humans and animals.
-It oxidizes quite readily in our bodies.
-This property allows it to easily reduce and neutralize free radicals which damage our cells.
+In addition, it oxidizes quite readily in our bodies.
+This property allows it to easily reduce and neutralize free radicals, which damage our cells.

 Good food sources of selenium include:

 - sunflower seeds

 Yet, the soil concentration availability of selenium varies all across the world.
 This, of course, affects how much of this mineral we can get from dietary sources.
 For example, according to Harvard Health, the richest selenium soils in the United States are found in Nebraska, South Dakota, and North Dakota.
 On the other hand, soils in China and Russia tend to be low in selenium.
 During the 1970s, deficiencies of this mineral resulted in widespread cases of Keshan’s Disease.
 The name derives from Keshan County of Heilongjiang province, Northeast China, where it was first described.
 The Chinese government then provided dietary supplements of selenium which lowered these incidences.

 Selenium deficiencies can also arise when our blood is not able to absorb enough of this mineral.
 Possible reasons why this occurs include:

 Low selenium may result in hair loss, fatigue, and concentration difficulties.